-MRP Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change: d.
-Demonstrate knowledge and understanding of dispute resolution; e.
-Not hold elected office in the capacity of Chief or Councillor; and f.
+- 80. To be eligible to be a member of the Dispute Resolution Tribunal, a person must: - a.
+Be a member of the [insert name of First Nation]; - b.
+Be a minimum of eighteen years of age; - c.
+Be knowledgeable of the customs, traditions, and practices of the [insert name of First Nation]; - d.
+Demonstrate knowledge and understanding of dispute resolution; - e.
+Not hold elected office in the capacity of Chief or Councillor; and - f.
 Not be the Band Manger of the [insert name of First Nation].
+[Insert any addition qualifications that the First Nation deems important]

+SELECTION PROCESS

-[Insert any addition qualifications that the First Nation deems important] SELECTION PROCESS 81.
-The Council will oversee the process for selecting members of the Dispute Resolution Tribunal.
+81. The Council will oversee the process for selecting members of the Dispute Resolution Tribunal.
 A person wanting to be considered to be a member of the Dispute Resolution Tribunal will be required to complete a form describing who they are; their knowledge of the customs, traditions and practices of the [insert name of First Nation]; knowledge and understanding of dispute resolution; training; personal and educational background; familiarity with the matrimonial real property law; and references.
 The Council may decide to interview a person applying to be a member of the Dispute Resolution Tribunal.
 The Council will notify a person in writing if they are selected to be a member of the Dispute Resolution Committee.
+[This can be modified appropriately to the process that the First Nation wants to use in selecting the members of the Dispute Resolution Tribunal]

+TERM

-[This can be modified appropriately to the process that the First Nation wants to use in selecting the members of the Dispute Resolution Tribunal] TERM 82.
-A member of the Dispute Resolution Tribunal will serve for a three [can replace with different ] number] year renewable term unless the person:
+- 82. A member of the Dispute Resolution Tribunal will serve for a three [can replace with different number] year renewable term unless the person: - a.

-MRP [ Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change:

-a.
 Is not a member of the [insert name of First Nation];

-b.
-Holds elected office in the capacity of Chief or Councillor;

-C. Is the Band Manager of the [insert name of First Nation];

-d.
-Is unable to fulfill their duties to the Dispute Resolution Tribunal and is removed by the Council;

-e.
-Resigns as a member of the Dispute Resolution Tribunal; or
+- b.
+Holds elected office in the capacity of Chief or Councillor; - a.
+Is the Band Manager of the [insert name of First Nation]; - c.
+Is unable to fulfill their duties to the Dispute Resolution Tribunal and is removed by the Council; - d.
+Resigns as a member of the Dispute Resolution Tribunal; or - e.

-f.
 Dies.

-RESIGN ATION
+RESIGNATION

-83. Be fore the expiration of their term, a member of

-e Dispute Resolution Tribunal may submit a

-wr itten resignation to the Council.
+83. Before the expiration of their term, a member of the Dispute Resolution Tribunal may submit a written resignation to the Council.

-Сомм ITMENTS

-embers of the Dispute Resolution Tribunal will

-required to make a number of commitments

-a condition of being on the Dispute Resolution

-bunal, including: Providing dispute resolution in accordance

-a. with this Policy;

-b.
-Attending an orientation session and any

-other training that may be required for the

-Dispute Resolution Tribunal;

-c.
-Abiding by this Policy; and

-d.
+COMMITMENTS

+- 84. Members of the Dispute Resolution Tribunal will be required to make a number of commitments as a condition of being on the Dispute Resolution Tribunal, including: - a.
+Providing dispute resolution in accordance with this Policy; - b.
+Attending an orientation session and any other training that may be required for the Dispute Resolution Tribunal; - c.
+Abiding by this Policy; and - d.
 Participating in evaluations as required.

-[The I First Nation can add more commitments
+[First Nation can add more commitments here if necessary]

-here ij fnecessary]
+TRAINING

+85. The Dispute Resolution Tribunal will be required to participate in training that assists them in fulfilling their duties under this Policy.

+EVALUATION

-MRP Dispute Resolution Model Wording: Keep As Is √: Change The Wording To: Reason For The Change: TRAINING 85.
-The Dispute Resolution Tribunal will be required to participate in training that assists them in fulfilling their duties under this Policy.
-EVALUATION 86.
-Members of the Dispute Resolution Tribunal will participate in an annual evaluation process.
-REMUNERATION AND EXPENSES 87.
-Members of the Dispute Resolution Tribunal will be remunerated for their services and will be reimbursed for reasonable travel and out-of-pockets expenses necessarily incurred in carrying out their duties.
+86. Members of the Dispute Resolution Tribunal will participate in an annual evaluation process.

+REMUNERATION AND EXPENSES

+87. Members of the Dispute Resolution Tribunal will be remunerated for their services and will be reimbursed for reasonable travel and out-of-pockets expenses necessarily incurred in carrying out their duties.
 The Council will establish the rates for remuneration and expenses for the Dispute Resolution Tribunal.